Dr-Passmore/hobby-blog/blog/2023-07-17-Raspberry-Pi-Bird-Camera-blog-post.md

 ## Bird Feeder Moments

 The sparrows took a few weeks to become brave enough to try out the bird feeder.
 These days I get a lot of sparrows, and often enjoy watching them fight over the bird feeder.
-However, I did enjoy watching four sparrows manage to share the feeder.
+I did manage to get to watch four sparrows sharing the feeder.

 ![4 Sparrows](https://personalblogimages.blob.core.windows.net/websiteimages/Bird%20Feeder%204%20sparrows.jpg)